timwhitlock/php-twitter-proxy/1.1/README.md

 Exposing authenticated calls to the Twitter API via Ajax web services is potentially idiotic.
 Avoid exposing private data or providing privileged access to the Twitter API via your authenticated keys.

-This library has various features to protect against this, but ultimately the responsibility lies with you to ensure against security and privacy problems.
+This library has various features to protect against security and privacy problems, but ultimately the responsibility lies with you to ensure against security and privacy problems.

 Flamingo is a hosted service using this library that only exposes safe methods.